todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 Each notebook will:

+- Generate training and validation data
 - Train the respective DeepONet architecture
 - Run closed-loop MPC simulations
 - Save results to the corresponding `data_standard/` or `data_MS/` folder
-- Visualize predicted vs. true system trajectories
+- Visualize simulation and training results

 ---